 Beginning Preview the selection with students by looking at the photographs and the graphic features.
 Discuss what they think the selection might be about.

-Low Intermediate Read the first four paragraphs of the selection aloud.
-Have students state the main idea.
 High Intermediate Have students write a sentence describing the main idea of the selection.
 Ask them to discuss the conclusions they draw from the selection.

-Proficient Ask students to write a short paragraph that includes conclusions and generalizations about the fossil fish.
+Low Intermediate Readthefirst four paragraphs of the selection aloud.
+Have students state the main idea.
+Proficient Ask students to write a short paragraph that includes conclusions and generalizations about conclusions and generalizations about the fossil fish.